 past or present receipt of cash assistance from the government.

-Some types of green card applicants (usually “humanitarian” immigrants who are not “sponsored” by a U.S. citizen or lawful permanent resident relative) are not subject to the public charge rules.
+Many types of green card applicants (usually “humanitarian” immigrants who are not “sponsored” by a U.S. citizen or lawful permanent resident relative) are not subject to the public charge rules.
 These include:

 asylees and refugees

 applicants for green cards under the Nicaraguan Adjustment and Central American Relief Act of 1997 (NACARA), Cuban Adjustment Act (if paroled into the U.S. as refugees prior to April 1, 1980), or the Haitian Refugee Immigration Fairness Act (HRIFA)

 registry applicants (seeking green cards based on having lived in the U.S. since before January 1, 1972)

 Afghan and Iraqi interpreters or employees of the U.S. government